LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

       summary: "Initiate a Handover"
       description: |
         Creates a new, stateful handover session for a specific patient, marking the beginning of the I-PASS workflow.
+        Upon successful creation, this process also initializes an associated collaborative document for 'Situation Awareness'.
       requestBody:
         required: true
         content: